Coevolutionary Dynamics of Actions and Opinions in Social Networks

 \section{Introduction}

-\IEEEPARstart{T}{hroughout} the past decades, researchers in different fields have studied different complex dynamical processes in social networks, such as opinion formation and collective decision making~\cite{proskurnikov2017tutorial,riehl2018survey,friedkin2011social_book,granovetter1978threshold,flache2017opdyn_survey}.
-A central approach is the development and analysis of mathematical models for social dynamics, which have helped to understand and predict how individual interactions can lead to complex collective behavior emerging in the wider social network~\cite{friedkin2015problem,Velarde2020Polarization,granovetter1978threshold,peytonyoung2015social_norms,young2011dynamics}.
+\IEEEPARstart{T}{hroughout} the past decades, researchers in different fields have used mathematical models to study different complex dynamical processes in social networks, such as opinion formation and collective decision making~\cite{proskurnikov2017tutorial,riehl2018survey,friedkin2011social_book,granovetter1978threshold,flache2017opdyn_survey}.
+Development and analysis of such models have helped to understand and predict how individual interactions can lead to complex collective behavior emerging in the wider social network~\cite{friedkin2015problem,Velarde2020Polarization,granovetter1978threshold,peytonyoung2015social_norms,young2011dynamics}.

-The field of opinion dynamics studies models of the formation and evolution of opinions in groups of individuals, with roots in the 1950s.
-In the seminal French model\cite{french1956_socialpower}, the temporal evolution of the opinions of individuals under social influence is captured by a weighted averaging procedure.
-Under mild network connectivity assumptions, individuals eventually agree on a common opinion; that is, they reach a consensus~\cite{degroot1974reaching,french1956_socialpower}.
+The field of opinion dynamics studies models of the formation and evolution of opinions in groups of individuals, with roots in the 1950s (see~\cite{proskurnikov2017tutorial,proskurnikov2018tutorial,anderson2019IJAC} for a review).
+The seminal French-DeGroot model~\cite{french1956_socialpower} established that, under mild network connectivity assumptions, the opinions of all individuals reach a common value (a consensus) due to social influence as captured by a weighted averaging procedure~\cite{degroot1974reaching,french1956_socialpower}.
 Several generalizations of this model have been proposed.
-We mention the work by Friedkin and Johnsen \cite{friedkin1990social}, which posits that an individual's existing prejudices can lead to persistent disagreement, and the model has been extended and validated experimentally \cite{friedkin2011social_book,Parsegov2017Multi}.
-The Altafini model~\cite{altafini2012consensus} considers the presence of antagonistic interactions and may yield \emph{bipartite consensus}, where individuals are polarized into two camps with opposing opinions~\cite{altafini2012consensus,xia2015structural_opinions,Proskurnikov2016hostile,Liu2017exponential}.
-Interested readers may refer to \cite{proskurnikov2017tutorial,proskurnikov2018tutorial,anderson2019IJAC} for a review of different opinion dynamic models and their analysis.
+We mention the work by Friedkin and Johnsen~\cite{friedkin1990social}, which posits that an individual's existing prejudices can lead to persistent disagreement, which has been extended and validated experimentally~\cite{friedkin2011social_book,Parsegov2017Multi}.